juliansgottfried/Dengue/README.md

 Next, on your local machine:

 Place the repo somewhere on your computer.
 Make a secondary directory somewhere else to store fitting files and results.
 In the file "path_vars.sh", edit the "local_path" and "store_path" variables to be the path names to the repo and the secondary directory, respectively.
+Edit the variable "user_name" to be your cluster username.
+If you're not sure what it is, run "echo $LOGNAME" in the cluster to find out.

 TO RUN